Jonnycake/jonnycake.github.io/_projects/Personal-Site.md

 rare icons I included, but other than that, I wanted to build out styles and functionality by hand to avoid bloat.

+The other large payload is Google Tag Manager.
+While I don't _really_ need it, if I end up blogging more, getting statistics for it will be interesting.

 ### Final Thoughts

-Overall, this has been a successful experience thus far and I'm happy with how it's coming out.
-I do have to go back and make some tweaks for code style (designing via code has made the css a bit messy) and accessibiity, but I don't expect any major changes.
+Overall, this has been a successful experience and I'm happy with how it's come out.
+I have a couple additional pieces of functionality that I may come back to implement later on as well, but that's TBD for now.
+My next goal will be to start regularly adding content which is OOS here.